- Education and Science»

-NORTHUMBRIA - 5: DAWNING AFRESH - With A New King On England's Throne, Northumbria's Short-lived Greatness As An Earldom
+NORTHUMBRIA - 5: FLAMING AFRESH - With A New King Of England Northumbria's Greatness Is Restored As An Earldom

 With Eadmund's defeat at Ashingdon Northumbria would see a resurgence under Knut through Eirik of Hladir and Osulf of Bamburgh, then Siward 'the Strong' in over

 Under the Wessex kings

 Jorvik slipped into decline as a power to be reckoned with.
 Gone were the days the Northumbrian Aengle pressed north into Pictland and south into Mercia.
 Besides, the rulers of the infant kingdom of England were more concerned with matters closer to home, the south.
 Aethelred 'Unraed' had more pressing matters to contend with, such as a plague of Viking raids on the Wessex coast, then late in the 10th century Svein Haraldsson - 'Forkbeard' - increased his demands for Danegeld.
 Svein was hardly likely to threaten the Danelaw and by now Aethelred knew better than to attack the Danes in his kingdom.

 In AD 1013 Svein landed on the banks of the lower Trent at Gainsborough, not far from the Humber.
 With him were his younger son Knut and a large army drawn from all corners of Scandinavia and beyond.
 He saw the kingdom of England as fair game, and that he could do better as its king than the blustering and indecisive Aethelred.
 He no longer demanded the Danegeld, now he would rule the source of the gold!

 Continuous raiding by Thorkell 'Havi' ('The Tall') had weakened the kingdom's defences and its leadership was awry until Thorkell agreed to join Aethelred for a short time.
 Thorkell had become rich on Danegeld and sought new riches.
 Svein came to see how England would fare when Thorkell became his man.
 Aethelred fled to Normandy with his new queen Ymme (or Emma) and their offspring, Eadward, Goda and Aelfred.